-Owner Furnished Information (section 4.4): This section now provides that, to the extent the Owner provides a warranty regarding Owner-furnished information, the Subcontractor may prosecute a claim in Contractor's name for the use and benefit of Subcontractor regarding breach of that warranty.
-The Subcontractor may ask to see information identified in the Agreement between Owner and Contractor that is included within the information the Owner warrants.
+Owner-Furnished Information (§ 4.4): This section provides that, to the extent, the Owner provides a warranty regarding Owner-furnished information, the Subcontractor may prosecute a claim in the Constructor's name for the use and benefit of the Subcontractor regarding breach of that warranty.
+To eliminate this potential, delete the last sentence of this section.
+A Constructor should not agree to allow the Subcontractor to prosecute a claim in the Constructor's name against the Owner.
+Doing so could result in damaging the Constructor's relationship with the Owner.
+The Constructor can always allow this to occur, if necessary, per agreement with the Subcontractor.